Nynros/InternetSecurity/README.txt

 Topic: WIFI
 ------------------
-Choose a strong unique name (20 digits) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
+Choose a strong unique name (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
-Choose a strong unique password (20 digits) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
+Choose a strong unique password (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
-Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs Frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz, etc) Disable UPnP (Universal Plug and Play) if you don't use / need it Disable WPA if you don't use / need it
+Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz, etc) Disable WLAN/UPnP (Universal Plug and Play) if you don't use / need it Disable WLAN/WPA if you don't use / need it
-Check the WIFI-Channels on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability
+Check the WIFI-Channels on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Gaming over WiFi is possible but not so good, use LAN cables if you can (CAT 7 LAN Cable) Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability

-Gaming over WiFi is possible but not so good, use LAN cables if you can (CAT 7 LAN Cable) Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check your actual DNS Server
+Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check actual DNS Leaks

 Topic: Network and  TV-Cables
 ------------------
-Use proper cables for Network (LAN/USB) or TV/Console (HDMI) https://shorturl.at/Fb22H
+Use proper cables for Network (LAN/USB) or TV/Console (HDMI) (https://shorturl.at/Fb22H)

 Topic: Bluetooth
 ------------------